 The challenge of an open kitchen though is that not everything can be hidden inside a cabinet.
 Your open shelves should be used to highlight your best and most used pieces.
 Keep your collection of novelty coffee mugs and other random items stored behind closed doors.

 When thinking about creating a cohesive look across your shelves, grouping items by color is a fun way to decorate and make a monumental statement.
 Use glassware as an accent color and don’t be afraid to show off all those beautiful dishes and platters as if they were art.

 In order to prevent your shelves from looking too much like a display aisle in a store, add in personal and decorative items.
 Don’t worry if the piece isn’t “perfect.”
 A little bit of imperfection adds a richness to any room.
 The kitchen may be a practical space, but you should also consider adding in a few whimsical touches can add lots of personality to the space.

-Though the focus of an open kitchen is the beautiful shelves, don’t forget about the counter tops.
+Though the focus of an open kitchen is the beautiful shelves, don’t forget about the countertops.
+One of the keys to a gorgeous kitchen space is having counters that are timeless and speak to your personal style.
+Consider granite, marble, or even quartz!
+Make sure to keep countertops clear so as to embrace their beautiful design and finishes while maintaining a sense of openness.
 Transfer your dish soap into a gorgeous container that matches your cabinet hardware for a more polished look.
 Splurge on a handmade or oversized bowl to display fruit on the counter or a glass vase for fresh flowers.

 Organization, accessibility and personal touches are the key ingredients in the recipe for your perfectly styled open kitchen.
 For more kitchen design tips and inspiration, be sure to follow Laura U on Pinterest and Instagram.